RsyncProject/rsync/README.md

 COPYRIGHT
 ---------

-Rsync was originally written by Andrew Tridgell and has been improved by many developers from around the world.

 Rsync was originally written by Andrew Tridgell and Paul Mackerras.
 Many people from around the world have helped to maintain and improve it.